DantasB/graph-flowchart/README.md

 ## About

-This repository is a study abound Graph Databases and Datavisualization, where i was trying to figure out another way to represent a flowchart, where all the students could see easily the requirements of each course in a specific program.
+This repository is a study about Graph Databases and Datavisualization, where i was trying to figure out another way to represent a flowchart, where all the students could see easily the requirements of each course in a specific program.

 ## Requirements